 Industry Analysis & Industry Trends

-In the five years to 2015, the Lighting and Bulb Manufacturing industry has struggled with rising import penetration and increasing input costs, which constrained revenue and profit growth.
+In the five years to 2016, the Lighting and Bulb Manufacturing industry has struggled with rising import penetration and increasing input costs, which constrained revenue and profit growth.
 Additionally, the increasing substitution of LEDs for traditional lighting systems has dramatically reduced demand for industry products.
-Poor industry performance is expected to continue during the next five years, as contractors and homeowners alike are expected to increasingly opt for LED-lighting systems over industry products, significantly reducing downstream demand; import penetration levels are anticipated to continue growing, heightening price competition for domestic manufacturers... purchase to read more
+Poor industry performance is expected to continue over the next five years, as contractors and homeowners alike are expected to increasingly opt for LED-lighting systems over industry products, significantly reducing downstream demand.
+Import penetration levels are anticipated to continue growing, heightening price competition for domestic manufacturers... purchase to read more